openstack/barbican/doc/source/api/reference/cas.rst

 GET /v1/cas/global-preferred
 ############################
-A service administrator can can request a reference to the CA that has been assigned to be the global preferred CA.
+A service administrator can request a reference to the CA that has been assigned to be the global preferred CA.

 .. _get_cas_global_preferred_request_response: